Prelude and Chapter 1

 Scrubbing herself off, Kaileena dried herself and, still nude, began a series of rhythmic stretching exercises, designed to force vigor from weary muscles.
 A useful trick in her profession, though she’d taught Zolin a few as well.
 A few snickered at that, but so be it.

-Despite her tiredness, she kept her breathing shallow, in through the nose, out through the mouth.
+Despite her tiredness, she kept her breathing shallow; in through the nose, out through the mouth.
 By the time she’d completed the basic routines, she was winded.
 As her contortions grew more intricate, involving two or three of her limbs and even her tail being pulled into complex arrangements, she struggled for air.
-But still she kept her breathing steady, holding in her panting as her body’s pores opened, but no sweat emerged.
-She assumed she didn’t possess sweat glands.
+But still she kept her breathing steady, holding in her panting as her body’s pores opened, but no sweat emerged. it couldn't, since she didn't have the glands for it.

 With her body tested to be fit, Kaileena did the same with the rest of her.
 Body, mind, and spirit.
 She treasured each, and every morning, she exercised each.

 After Guardian, her familiar spirit, had been killed by her former Yuan-ti master, Kaileena had found herself able to directly access the natural forces through intense concentration, and with the peculiar, magic-eating nature of her flesh.
-Whether it was tectonic energy, Mystra’s newly restored weave, or something else altogether, she couldn’t say.
-In using this method to charge her growing array of spells, she had grown from a warlock to a magi, an ancient and rare type of practitioner.
+Whether it was sorcery, psionics, the vestiges of her pact with Guardian, or something else altogether, she couldn’t say.
+All in all, her clerical magic, a gift from Sune, had proven much more reliable, and more worth devoting focus to.
+Still...every now and then...

 Visualizing herself as a great “tree”, Kaileena spread her “roots” into these outside energies, and attempted to draw them in through those roots, drinking greedily from the soils of the metaphysical.
 Any who might have observed her during this time might have noted a slight distortion in the air; a rippling pattern like a heat wave.
 The energy came to her quickly, denoted by a flare of tenebrous, heatless purple embers across her body, and she quickly closed off the flow of power, lest it overwhelm her.
 Her body, as any physical medium, had its limitations, though she intentionally stressed and taxed it in an effort to increase its durability.